 Q: Are treadmill good exercise for seniors?

 A: Yes!
 Treadmills are great for improving cardiovascular health, balance, and endurance.
 They also help you to keep the bare minimum strength levels on your legs.
 They can also help you improve your gait and walking ability after being bedridden for a long time, like after surgery.

 Treadmills should never be your only form of exercise and should always be combined with some form of strength training.

 We hope you found our recommendations for the 3 safe treadmills for seniors useful.
 If you have any questions or suggestions, please leave them at the comments section below and we will get back to you soon!

 Treadmills are a good way to do your aerobic exercise at home at an affordable price.
 They are a good option for an exercise bike as well.
-If you enjoy walking and jogging more than cycling, or need to improve your gait to maintain stable walking ability, treadmill is the right decision.
+If you enjoy walking and jogging more than cycling or need to improve your gait to maintain stable walking ability, the treadmill is the right decision.

 If you decide to get a treadmill, it’s important to pay attention to the safety details we discussed earlier.
-The treadmill should be designed for seniors and it should have extended safety arms, a safety key and limited maximum speed.
+The treadmill should be designed for seniors and it should have extended safety arms, a safety key, and limited maximum speed.

 When these things are taken into consideration, a treadmill is a perfectly safe and effective way to get some aerobic exercise.
 Just don’t forget to do your strength training as well!